TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_logout.md

 | state | The value specificed by the client on the request | String | False |

-More information can be found her: [API doc for the framework used by TelenorID\+](https://identityserver4.readthedocs.io/en/latest/endpoints/endsession.html#refendsession)
+More information can be found here: [API doc for the framework used by TelenorID\+](https://identityserver4.readthedocs.io/en/latest/endpoints/endsession.html#refendsession)

 ## Error handling